-The Centers for Disease Control (CDC) and the South Carolina Department of Health and Environmental Control (SCDHEC) are not advising universities or other large organizations to require COVID-19 testing prior to students’ arrival onto campus.
+No. However, prior to the start of the fall semester, 2021, students will be required to take a personal self-health assessment 48 hours prior to their return to campus.
+During the semester, COVID-19 testing will be available to students through Thrive Wellness Center in coordination with multiple local labs.
 Faculty, staff, or students who experience symptoms should not come to campus.
 Students should call the Thrive Wellness Center at 864-622-6078, and a student-athlete should call the sports medicine staff at 864-231-2144 for guidance on testing and treatment.

 The AU Thrive Wellness Center staff and Residence Life staff will work with a student who tests positive for COVID-19 to either help the student facilitate transportation to their home, or if their return to their home is not an option, provide a location and essential services (food, health checks) for their self-isolation.

 AU has identified facilities for self-isolation if COVID-19-positive student(s) are unable to return to their off-campus home(s).
 Based upon South Carolina DHEC guidance, a student(s) needing to self-quarantine will be encouraged to return to their home(s) when feasible.
 If that is not possible, they will self-quarantine in their residence hall room where essential services (food, health checks) will be provided.